Companies don’t have enough women in leadership roles

 Without diversity, recruitment efforts suffer

 Employees today genuinely care about whether a company is diverse or not.
 Research presented by Glassdoor indicates that 67% of job seekers consider diversity when evaluating job offers.
-This means that in order to attract top talent (both male and female), forward-thinking energy companies must have women in leadership and other highly visible roles.
+This means that in order to attract top talent (both male and female), energy companies must have women in leadership.

 Initiative and results may suffer when women in leadership are underrepresented